GenAI Client 1.2.1-SNAPSHOT API

 org.machanism.machai.ai.manager.GenaiProviderManager.
 The common provider contract is

-org.machanism.machai.ai.provider.Genai, and shared base behavior is supplied through
+org.machanism.machai.ai.provider.Genai, with shared base behavior supplied through

-and delegates requests to compatible downstream providers.
-Tool infrastructure in
+provider authenticates with EPAM CodeMie and delegates requests to compatible downstream providers.
+Tool

-with providers that support tool or function calling.
+executable callbacks with providers that support tool or function calling.

 Package structure